 Looking out across this view, we see an artworld reawakening, as previously stalled biennales and festivals returned with full force.
 Crowds once again flurried from various parts of the globe to familiar art centres, breaching the digital divide to experience art in-person.

 In this Issue we chart the desire to reconnect through a range of discussions between artists, curators, architects and art historians.
 Here we preview conversations between Yuki Kihara and Natalie King, alongside Art + Australia led conversations with all(zone) director Rachaporn Choochuey, the curatorial collective behind the 2022/2023 MPavilion, and curator of the 2003 The Gay Museum Jo Darbyshire.
-Forthcoming in The View will be conversations between Suzie Fraser and Cecilia Alemani, the curator of Venice’s The Milk of Dreams, and Farid Rukan, a member of the Indonesian collective ruangrupa, to discuss the collective’s rhizomatic and deeply social iteration of DOCUMENTA based on the concept of ‘lumbung’.
+This outward looking view to international art events and projects is also charted in conversations between Suzanne Fraser and Cecilia Alemani, the curator of Venice’s The Milk of Dreams.

-Both Documenta fifteen and The Milk of Dreams challenged the hierarchies of global European exhibition making.
+The Milk of Dreams challenged the hierarchies of global European exhibition making.
 In an unprecedented and powerful curatorial move, Alemani shifted the scales of representation, presenting an exhibition comprised of 90% women and non-binary artists.
-Similarly, ruangrupa turned their eye to the global south to connect a range of collectives to look beyond the commercial, geographic and curatorial strictures that often inform the event.

 Kihara's project is a part of an ongoing process of decolonisation that unpicks the patriarchal and Eurocentric purview that continues to oppress First Nations people.
 An early precedent in this cultural unpicking (that we continue to undertake sixty years on) is Bernhard Smith's pioneering 1960 publication European Vision and the South Pacific.
 Republished this year by Art + Australia and Miegunyah Press, we mark its republication as editor Sheridan Palmer and art historian Ian McLean reflect on the necessity of Smith's book as key to disentangling the complex relations and inequities pervading both European and Australian art historical assumptions.